 What is advance care planning?

-Advance care planning is about writing down your wishes while you can still say what you want and talk about what is important to you and your future healthcare.
+Advance care planning is about discussing or writing down your wishes while you can still say what you want and talk about what is important to you and your future health and personal care.
+A possible outcome of these discussions is a written Advance Care Plan.
 This will help your family and friends to make decisions about what to do for you when you no longer can.

 You may choose to appoint a substitute decision-maker.
-This is someone who is legally allowed to make decisions for you.
-This can sometimes be an easy decision to make.
-However it may be difficult if there are disagreements within your family about who this should be.
+This person is legally allowed to make decisions for you.
 You do not have to choose a substitute decision-maker but it can make it easier for health professionals to talk with someone you have chosen.
 This person will know what you would want.

 What is an advance directive?